danielefdf/chen/README.md

 ![configure engine](https://github.com/danielefdf/chen/blob/master/docs/confengine.gif)

-Any engine configuration can be saved, as well as any game or analysis session.
+Any engine configuration can be saved and retrieved, as well as any game or analysis session.

 ![save engine](https://github.com/danielefdf/chen/blob/master/docs/saveengine.gif)